 By Doug Abrams

-Why the link between chronic referee shortages and player safety?
-“To be effective for promoting safety,” says a recent medical study, a youth sport’s rules “must be enforced rigorously and consistently by referees and leagues.”
-Parents and coaches assume important enforcement roles, but referees are the primary enforcers once the game starts.
-The American Academy of Pediatrics reports consensus among sports medicine professionals that “[o]fficials controlling the physicality of the game . . . can . . . play significant roles in reducing contact injuries.”
+But another cause for alarm — heightened safety risks — can escape the untrained eye.
+Especially in contact and collision sports, chronic shortages of experienced officials summon alarm by increasing the risk of injury to players, including ones who compete by the rules.
+“To be effective for promoting safety,” says a recent medical study, a sport’s rules “must be enforced rigorously and consistently by referees and leagues.”
+Parents and coaches assume enforcement roles, but referees are the primary enforcers once the game starts.
+The American Academy of Pediatrics reports consensus among medical professionals that “[o]fficials controlling the physicality of the game . . . can . . . play significant roles in reducing contact injuries.”

-This essential control suffers when so many veteran officials quit each year.
-Many replacement officials are simply not yet ready for the responsibilities cast on them.
-But for the premature departures of so many veterans, many of the replacements would not yet be on the field.
+This essential control can suffer when so many referees quit each year.
+Many replacement refs are simply not ready for the responsibilities cast on them.
+Without the premature departures of so many seasoned veterans, many of the replacements trying to control the game would not yet be on the field.